django-cms/docs/docs/user/tutorial/02-toolbar.rst

   You might not see all of the elements described here, or even more elements.
 This strongly depends on your django CMS setup.

-* **Pages...** - allows you to access the page tree of your site by opening the side window.
+* **Pages...** - allows you to access the page tree of your site by opening the side bar.
-* **Users...** - gives you access to the user management panel in the side window.
+* **Users...** - gives you access to the user management panel in the side bar.
 * **Administration...** - Allows you to manage various features via the administration window.
 * **Aliases...** - Allows you to access content elements which are re-used within your sites, such as footers or announcements.
 * **User settings** - Allows you to change the language of the administrator interface and the menu/toolbar.